mattkumar/dynamic-tlf/README.md

 -   Uses `reactable`'s groupBy to succinctly present a large table
 -   Cells (in the second column) are <strong>hyper-linked</strong> to open a [MedlinePlus](https://http://medlineplus.gov/) search of that term.
 I found this resource was helpful in learning about medical conditions when analyzing clinical trials data.
+-   Provides a table-wide search functionality to pin-point certain SOCs/PTs of interest
+-   A button to expand all SOCs to show the nested PTs

+### Adverse Event Figure

+-   The `highcharter` column chart is a <strong>drill down plot</strong>.
+The first layer displays the top 4 System Organ Classes for a given subset
+-   Clicking each of bars lets you drill down into a stacked column chart for the Preferred Terms x Severity
+-   Customized tool tips to display information more clearly (i.e. severity of adverse event)
+-   It's a visual representation of the adverse event linked table, but could be extended to show other data views too

 ### Patient Listing 1